Center AffiliationAnnenberg Networks Network

-Janet Fulk is a professor of communication in the USC Annenberg School for Communication and professor of management & organization in the USC Marshall School of Business.
-She holds M.B.A. and Ph.D. in administrative sciences from The Ohio State University.
+Janet Fulk is a Professor of Communication in the USC Annenberg School for Communication and Journalism, and Professor of Management and Organization in the USC Marshall School of Business.
+She holds a B.A. in English from Michigan State University and M.B.A. and Ph.D. in Administrative Sciences from The Ohio State University.

-She has served on the Board of Governors of Academy of Management, where she also was elected Fellow.
+Dr. Fulk has served on the Board of Governors of Academy of Management, where she also was elected Fellow in 1997.
 She served as Deputy Dean of the Academy of Management Fellows from 1999 to 2002.
+Other AOM lifetime achievement awards include Distinguished Service Award and Distinguished Scholar in Organizational Communication and Information Systems.

 This collection provides a range of perspectives on the potential for new organizational forms to emerge in today's economic landscape and on the power of technology to influence their success.
 Four key foci are (a) changes in technology, changes in form, and their mutual influence on each other, (b) evolutionary processes in organizations and the ways in which technology can influence these processes, (c) development of organizational communities and interorganizational relationships that are mediated by electronic communication systems, and (d) important controversies surroudning electronically mediated forms, and directions for future research that flow out of these controversies.